sumit-kumar70784645/delta-sumit/README.md

 # delta-sumit
-this is Demo-sumit for Git or githup class
+this is Demo-sumit for Git or githup classdddd